chantox1/MH3U-WiiU-Patcher/README.md

 As an example, the provided patch 'RawDebloater' will seek to offset 0x0017C9FC in the extracted rpx (referred to as 'code.bin' in this project).
 There, it will write 00000064 14 times; that is:
 > 0000006400000064000000640000006400000064000000640000006400000064000000640000006400000064000000640000006400000064

+# Building

+If compiling yourself, take a look at the import statements and verify everything is properly linked.
+You will need the [wiiurpxtool](https://github.com/0CBH0/wiiurpxtool) executable at the same level as the patcher's.

 # Special Thanks
 CBH, for providing [wiiurpxtool](https://github.com/0CBH0/wiiurpxtool) under the GPLv3.